Snapshots of Food Industry News

 Yum! reports decline in western style foods at Quick Service Restaurants

 Yum!
-Brands has reported a decline of 13 per cent in same store sales for the quarter ended October-December 2015.
+Brands has reported a decline of 13 percent in same-store sales for the quarter ended October-December 2015.
 This decline in sales is being seen by the company as a move away from the western type of foods.
 Yum!
 Brands operate over 800 stores in India which include Pizza Hut, KFC and Taco Bells that serve western menus.
-This is also a reflection of the decline in the popularity of quick service restaurants as the brand has been continuously showing negative results in the same store sales for this segment.
+This is also a reflection of the decline in the popularity of quick-service restaurants as the brand has been continuously showing negative results in the same store sales for this segment.
 The emerging trend of online ordering apps has also thrown a challenge that QRS’s are finding hard to beat despite the low price points that they have begun to offer.

 Kerala SMEs ready to enter the RTE segment in a big way

 About 200 SMEs from Kerala showcased their products like frozen and unfrozen curries.
 Among sweetened foods were ‘Ela ada’ a Kerala flat dumpling and ‘Kozhukatta’ a rice dumpling, while the dal fritter ‘paripu vada’ were other unusual products among the common samosa and cutlets.
 The largest representation came from the food processing industry which had 80 exhibitors.
 The range of products on display included some with high nutrient content.
-The most in demand products were bottled coconut water and soft drinks with ethnic Kerala flavours.
+The most in-demand products were bottled coconut water and soft drinks with ethnic Kerala flavors.
 Soft coconut water is preserved only with bio-enzymes and is good to drink up to seven months at room temperature.

 Bidyananada Barkakoty becomes Vice Chairman of Tea Board

 In the 227th Board Meeting of the Tea Board, Bidyananada Barkakoty, a tea planter from Assam has been elected as Vice Chairman for a period of one year.
 Barkakoty indents to focus on improving the pricing of tea and especially green leaf.
-Besides pricing proper transportation and handling of green leaf will help even the Small Tea Growers improve quality of their tea.
+Besides pricing proper transportation and handling of a green leaf will help even the Small Tea Growers improve quality of their tea.
 Barkakoty also hopes to provide more benefits and facilities to tea plantation workers.
-He would also like to strengthen the R&D centres like Tocklai Tea Research Institute (TTRI) and the UPASI Tea Research Foundation.
+He would also like to strengthen the R&D centers like Tocklai Tea Research Institute (TTRI) and the UPASI Tea Research Foundation.